-Chapter Two: Literature Review and Conceptual/Theoretical Framework and analysis of related literature should greatly expand upon the introduction and background information provided in Chapter One.
+Chapter Two: Literature Review and Conceptual/Theoretical Framework

+The purpose of Chapter Two is to provide the reader with a comprehensive review and critical analysis of the literature related to the research problem.
+The review and analysis of related literature should greatly expand upon the introduction and background information provided in Chapter One.
 This chapter should contain the theoretical framework of the study, relevant theories and models related to the problem, background and context relevant to the problem, and seminal studies published about the problem.
 The first section of Chapter Two generally indicates how the chapter is organized and explains the subsections that comprise the chapter.
 In other words, Chapter Two is divided into as many sections and subsections as needed to logically organize the information presented.